obordeu/obordeu.github.io/index.md

 title: "Home"
 ---

 Welcome!
 I am a fifth-year Ph.D.
 Student in Economics at the University of Chicago Booth School of Business.
 I am interested in economic geography broadly.
-In particular, I focus on understanding the underlying forces behind different geographic costs or frictions.
+In particular, I study the mechanisms behind different geographic costs or frictions.

 You can reach me at [obordeug@chicagobooth.edu](mailto:obordeug@chicagobooth.edu)